adi1985a/Exercise-2-C-plusplus/README.markdown

 1. Compile and run `clock_app.exe` as detailed above.
 2.  **Interface**:
     *   The program will display a main menu with options presented in Polish and using ANSI colors (on compatible terminals):
-        1. Pokaż aktualny czas (Show current time)
+        1. Show current time
-        2. Ustaw alarm (Set alarm)
+        2. Set alarm
-        3. Ustaw minutnik (Set timer)
+        3. Set timer
-        4. Wyjście (Exit)
+        4. Exit

 3.  **Input**:
     *   Enter a number (1–4) corresponding to your choice and press Enter.
 4.  **Actions**:
-    *   **Pokaż aktualny czas (Option 1)**: Displays the current time, updating in the console.
+    *   **Show current time (Option 1)**: Displays the current time, updating in the console.
 Press any key to return to the menu.
-    *   **Ustaw alarm (Option 2)**: Prompts you to enter the alarm time in HH:MM format.
+    *   **Set alarm (Option 2)**: Prompts you to enter the alarm time in HH:MM format.
 Once set, the program will wait.
 When the system time matches the alarm time, `alarm_sound.wav` will play.
 Press any key to stop the alarm sound and return to the menu.
-    *   **Ustaw minutnik (Option 3)**: Prompts you to enter the timer duration in MM:SS format.
+    *   **Set timer (Option 3)**: Prompts you to enter the timer duration in MM:SS format.
 A countdown will begin, possibly with sound.
 When the timer reaches zero, `timer_sound.wav` (or a different completion sound) will play.
 Press any key to acknowledge and return to the menu.
-    *   **Wyjście (Option 4)**: Closes the application.
+    *   **Exit (Option 4)**: Closes the application.
     *   Invalid menu inputs will display an error message, and you'll be prompted to press a key to retry.

 ## 🗂️ File Structure